 There’s a reason that the Etihad A380 Business Class product has been given so many travel awards in the last two years, because it’s good.
 Bloody good.
 I’m not just talking about Business Class either.
 Across the board, from The Residence to Economy, the industry has spoken, and Etihad has emerged the undisputed champ, collecting more world championship belts than Conor McGregor in his wildest dreams.

 Recently I had the pleasure of experiencing both Etihad’s 777 Business Class product, and its new A380 product on my way home from the UK, and I must concur with the industry, it is sensational.
 Picking out the minor issues would be somewhat comparable to claiming that Emily Ratajkowski wasn’t attractive because of an oversized middle toe.
-They say ‘nobody’s perfect’, but Etihad came pretty damn close!
+They say ‘nobody’s perfect’, but the Etihad a380 Business Class comes pretty damn close!

 After disembarking in Abu Dhabi I headed to the Etihad Premium Lounge in Terminal 3.
 The lounge is expansive to say the least, offering an abundance of seating areas, dining space, a business centre, bar and multiple buffets.
 I was invited to experience a complimentary 15 min shave, which I turned into a beard trim – a lovely touch.

-After my beard trim I tried to go for a shower to refresh but there was a 2 hour wait, and with boarding an hour and half away, I missed out.
-I selected some items from the well stocked buffet for dinner, then sat in the lounge to attend to some emails.
+After my beard trim, I tried to go for a shower to refresh but there was a 2-hour wait, and with boarding an hour and a half away, I missed out (this facility has since closed!).
+I selected some items from the well-stocked buffet for dinner, then sat in the lounge to attend to some emails.
 The service was extremely good, never too far to take a drinks order or clean up an empty plate or glass.
 Aside from not getting to shower, I found the toilet situation particularly disappointing.
 Granted, it was a busy time, but it’s not often you see men queuing to use the toilet on both sides of the lounge.

 My departure gate for Sydney was almost directly outside the lounge, which was very convenient.
-Boarding the A380 in Business and First is an absolute dream, ushered through instantly by special staff, and then onto the plane the moment the doors open.
-Walking onto Etihad’s A380 for the first time was seriously exciting, a product I’d been reading about and aching to try since its unveiling, and I was anxious to find out whether it would impress me as much as I hoped it would.
+Boarding the Etihad A380 in Business and First is an absolute dream, ushered through instantly by special staff, and then onto the plane the moment the doors open.
+Walking into the Etihad A380 Business Class for the first time was seriously exciting, a product I’d been reading about and aching to try since its unveiling, and I was anxious to find out whether it would impress me as much as I hoped it would.

-The Studio itself is the best Business Class product I’ve ever flown.
+The Studio itself is the best Business Class product I’ve ever flown, however, I do rate Cathay Pacific for their consistency and Emirates brand new 777 seat which I review here.
 Everything has been considered, design, space, lighting, privacy, control placement, entertainment, ergonomics, storage and most importantly seat.
-Without a doubt, the best feature, is the ability to change the firmness of the seat cushion.
+Without a doubt, the best feature is the ability to change the firmness of the seat cushion.
 It’s unbelievable how much difference it makes, it’s an absolute game changer!

-With 14 hours to enjoy I watched a number of movies and TV programs on the excellent entertainment unit which has touch screen controls and a remote.
+With 14 hours to enjoy in Etihad A380 Business Class, I watched a number of movies and TV programs on the excellent entertainment unit which has touchscreen controls and a remote.
 I visited the fantastic lounge on a number of occasions, where I chatted with other guests, watched a live football match on the big screen and admired the contents of the beautifully presented bar, while again being waited on like a king.

 The food, on both flights, was excellent, with staff taking your order pre take off, allowing you to relax in privacy and enjoy the Champagne (which they come and pour at your seat) once you’re in the air.
-For my entree onboard the A380 I sampled the Roast pumpkin soup, and for main I had the Arabic spiced grouper with Egyptian rice and sautéed vegetables.
+For my entree in the Etihad A380 Business Class seat I sampled the Roast pumpkin soup, and for main, I had the Arabic spiced grouper with Egyptian rice and sautéed vegetables.

 The grouper was extraordinary, one of the most delicious seafood dishes I’ve eaten anywhere, paired perfectly with a Louis Jadot Chardonnay.
 Once you’re considerably stuffed of food (and a bottle of Saint-Émilion’s finest), a sumptuous bed and luxurious fleece lined blanket await you, as do a valuable nights rest.